This is a detailed guide to managing employee stress at work for HR professionals, Employers and Line Managers.

 Common issues in stress claims

-Most stress cases turn on whether the type of injury sustained by the employee (i.e. psychiatric injury) was reasonably foreseeable by the employer but the claimant must establish causation, i.e. a causal link between the workplace stress and the injury alleged.
+Most stress cases turn on whether the type of injury sustained by the employee (i.e. psychiatric injury) was reasonably foreseeable by the employer but the claimant must establish causation, i.e. a causal link between the workplace stress and the injury he or she is alledging.

-Guidelines were given by the Court of Appeal in 2002 which are considered by the courts as useful practical guidance and therefore even though they do not have any statutory force they are worth following.
+Guidelines were given by the Court of Appeal in 2002 which are considered by the courts as useful practical guidance and so, even though they do not have any statutory force, they are worth following.

 No occupation is to be regarded as intrinsically more dangerous than another to an individual’s mental health.